Gesson History, Family Crest & Coats of Arms

 Early History of the Gesson family

 This web page shows only a small excerpt of our Gesson research.
-Another 187 words (13 lines of text) covering the years 1379, 1628, 1580, 1651, 1640, 1640, 1648, 1603 and 1663 are included under the topic Early Gesson History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1628, 1661, 1790, 1580, 1651, 1640, 1640, 1648, 1603, 1663 and are included under the topic Early Gesson History in all our PDF Extended History products and printed products wherever possible.